tsg-iitkgp/OnBoarding/README.md

 - All code (unless confidential) should be made available under Gymkhana organisation on Github.
 - All minutes of the meetings should be shared with the Vice President from the aforementioned official EmailID.
 There should be a single thread for minutes of the meeting of a particular topic and should begin with "Minutes Of The Meeting".
 - A form should be posted right after the nomination or after a week of end-sems getting over (whichever is later), to gain feedback and ideas for the next session.
+- Add new ideas and the incomplete work to the issues tab of this repository so that they can be passed on easily.